apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-computer.md

 2.5.1 Enable `OLAP` index query for server

-If OLAP index is not enabled, it needs to be enable, more reference: [modify-graphs-read-mode](/docs/clients/restful-api/graphs/#634-modify-graphs-read-mode-this-operation-requires-administrator-privileges)
+If OLAP index is not enabled, it needs to enable, more reference: [modify-graphs-read-mode](/docs/clients/restful-api/graphs/#634-modify-graphs-read-mode-this-operation-requires-administrator-privileges)

 ```http
 PUT http://localhost:8080/graphs/hugegraph/graph_read_mode